 These programs have all produced world class tennis players and yet private lessons were an absolute rarity.

 Our best players for as long back as I can think did very little one on one lessons with a coach.
 However the players who have been successful have been those who have been able to put the time in on court throughout their developing years.
+Read about squad sessions available here.

 Parents I urge you to change your mind set in this space and look to balance out your child’s on court program.